“As Per My Last Email” and More: 11 Phrases That Might Be Ruining Your Reputation at Work

 3. “As per my last email”

-Bets are you've probably used this line before — I know I have.
-But what you're really saying when you plug this into your email is, "This is the second time I'm telling you this.
-I don't want to have to tell you again."
-And let's be honest here — it sounds kind of snooty, too.
+Bets are you've probably used this line before—we all did at a certain point in our careers.
+However, what you're really saying when you plug this into your email is, “This is the second time I'm telling you this.
+I don't want to have to tell you again.”
+Let's be honest here—it sounds kind of snooty, too.

 4. “Does Wednesday still work as a deadline?
 No worries if it doesn't!”

 This phrase sounds friendly, right?
-But the problem is it's too friendly.
-You're basically communicating one of two things in your email: "You haven't confirmed a deadline with me so I'll need to figure this out on my own if you don't respond" or "You've already confirmed this deadline with me, but I don't trust that you'll have it in time, so let me know if I should just do this myself."
+However, there's a problem: it's too friendly.
+You're basically communicating one of two things in your email: 1) “You haven't confirmed a deadline with me so I'll need to figure this out on my own if you don't respond.”
+Or 2) “You've already confirmed this deadline with me, but I don't trust that you'll have it in time, so let me know if I should just do this myself.”

 5. “I feel like”